Solving Hidden Monotone Variational Inequalities with Surrogate Losses: Convergence analysis under -descent on surrogate losses

-\end{theorem} Note that, to obtain a practical convergence rate (e.g., bounding the number of gradient computations), we need to bound the number of inner-loop steps in Algorithm~\ref{alg:surr} required to obtain the condition~\eqref{eq:alpha-ineq}.
+Note that, to obtain a practical convergence rate (e.g., bounding the number of gradient computations), we need to bound the number of inner-loop steps in Algorithm~\ref{alg:surr} required to obtain the condition~\eqref{eq:alpha-ineq}.
 In general, we cannot provide any global guarantee as it is well established that, in general, finding a global minima of a smooth non-convex optimization function like~\eqref{eq:surr} can be intractable~\citep{murty1985some,nemirovskij1983problem}.
 However, many classes of overparametrized models are known to be able to \emph{interpolate} random labels (e.g., neural networks~\citep{zhang2017understanding}, kernels~\citep{belkin2019does}, or boosting~\citep{bartlett1998boosting}) which is strong evidence that, in practice, the condition~\eqref{eq:alpha-ineq} can be obtained with a few gradient steps.
-The latter is also supported by our experiments in Section~\ref{sec:experiments}.

-\paragraph{Divergence with $\alpha < 1$.} In \emph{non-convex} smooth scalar minimization, $\alpha < 1$ is sufficient for convergence~(Proposition \ref{thm:alpha-scalar}).
+The latter is also supported by our experiments in Section~\ref{sec:experiments}. \paragraph{Divergence with $\alpha < 1$.} In \emph{non-convex} smooth scalar minimization, $\alpha < 1$ is sufficient for convergence~(Proposition \ref{thm:alpha-scalar}).
 However, despite our strong monotonicity assumption we show that $\alpha < 1$ can still give divergence in the VI setting.
 This shows that $\alpha$ being small enough is not only sufficient but is \textit{necessary} for convergence.
 Our example demonstrates the additional challenges of using a surrogate loss in the VI setting.
 Our construction uses the min-max problem $\min_x \max_y \frac{1}{2}x^2 + xy -\frac{1}{2}y^2$ and showing that gradient descent-ascent on the loss $f(x,y) = xy$ satisfies the $\alpha$-descent condition with $\alpha =\nicefrac{1}{\sqrt{2}}$ but diverges for any $\eta$.

-\begin{proposition} There exists an $L$-smooth and $\mu$-strongly monotone $F$, and a sequence of iterates $\{z_t\}_{t \in \nnumbers}$ verifying the alpha descent condition with $\alpha < 1$ such that $z_t$ diverges for any $\eta$. \end{proposition}
+\begin{proposition} There exists an $L$-Lipschitz and $\mu$-strongly monotone $F$, and a sequence of iterates $\{z_t\}_{t \in \nnumbers}$ verifying the alpha descent condition with $\alpha < 1$ such that $z_t$ diverges for any $\eta$. \end{proposition}